Workers Compensation & Social Security Disability for Loss of Limb and Amputation

 - Loss of a foot is worth 125 weeks of compensation

-- Loss of a finger is worth from 15 weeks to 60 weeks of compensation depending on the finger
+- Loss of a thumb is worth 60 weeks of compensation

-- Loss of a toe is worth 10 weeks to 30 weeks of compensation depending on the toe
+- Loss of the second finger is worth 30 weeks of compensation

-- Loss of vision is worth 100 weeks of compensation
+- Loss of the third finger is worth 20 weeks of compensation

-- Loss of hearing is worth 50 weeks of compensation
+- Loss of the great toe is worth 30 weeks of compensation

 Your compensation rate is based on your average weekly wage (AWW).
 The AWW is based on your earnings with the employer over the 52 weeks prior to your injury.

-Who Decides the Percentage of Loss of Limb?
+Who Decides the Percentage of Loss of Limb for an Amputation Injury?